Vaileasys/pz-wiki_parser/README.md

 │   ├── core/
 │   └── parser/
 ├── output/
+│   ├── codesnips/
 │   ├── distributions/
-│   ├── codesnips/
 │   ├── recorded_media/
-│   ├── radio/
 │   ├── logging/
 │   └── language_code/
-│       ├── consumables/
+│       ├── fluid/
-│       ├── fixing/
+│       ├── item/
-│       ├── infoboxes/
+│       ├── tiles/
-│       └── articles/
+│       └── vehicle/
-├── resources/
+└── resources/
-    ├── Translate/
     ├── icons/
+    ├── tables/
     ├── lua/
     ├── radio/
-    ├── scripts/
+    ├── Translate/
-    ├── item_id_dictionary.csv
+    ├── color_reference.json
     └── icons.csv
+    ├── page_dictionary.json
+    └── texture_names.json
 ```

 ---

 ## `Scripts/`
 The scripts folder contains the main modules that can be executed or utilized by the parser.
-It is split into two subdirectories: core and parser.
+There are three main subdirectories: core, parser, utils and objects.

 `core/`: This directory contains the essential modules that form the backbone of the parser.
 These modules are not standalone and are used internally by other components to perform key operations such as configuration management, logging, and version control.

 Modules in core:
-* Handle configuration settings (config_manager).
+* Handle configuration settings (config).
-* Provide utility functions and logging support.
+* Provide logging support.
 * Ensure proper language translation through the `translate` module.

 * `parser/`: This folder contains parser file parsers, which are used to create data files, and limited output.

+* `utils/`: Contains general-purpose helper functions and utilities used to support common tasks.

+* `objects/`: Defines structured classes that represent parsed game data, providing clean access to item properties, recipes, and other in-game concepts.

 ---